Emergency Medicine

 Eligibility Criteria - Part B Examination

-• Applicants with any one of the following Primary Medical Qualification may apply:
+• Applicants with any one of the following Primary Medical Qualification :

-• Fellowship of the Royal College of Emergency Medicine [FRCEM Primary] (formerly known as Member of the Royal College of Emergency Medicine (MCEM Part A) / Membership of the Royal College of Emergency Medicine (MRCEM Part A); must be taken after March 2018 and before end of 2019.
+• Fellowship of the Royal College of Emergency Medicine [FRCEM Primary] (formerly known as Member of the Royal College of Emergency Medicine (MCEM Part A) / Membership of the Royal College of Emergency Medicine (MRCEM Part A); must be taken before the end of 2019.

-• Applicants must complete MMed (Emerg Med) Parts B and C examinations within 6 years from the time they pass MMed (Emerg Med) Part A examination or equivalent.
+• Applicants must complete the MMed (Emerg Med) Part B (or HKCEM IEEM Part I) and the EM Part C examinations within 6 years from the time they passed the MMed (Emerg Med) Part A examination or equivalent, failing which they would need to re-sit the MMed (Emerg Med) Part A examination or its recognised equivalent at the time of that re-sit.

-• Applicants must have completed at least 24 months of accredited post-internship training (either in Emergency Medicine, Medicine or Surgery), of which at least 12 months should be in Emergency Medicine at the point of sitting the examination (not application).
-Only Medical Officer/Residency postings with a continuous period of at least 2 months and above would be counted for each posting.
+• Applicants must have completed at least 24 months of accredited post-internship training (either in Emergency Medicine, Medicine or Surgery), of which at least 12 months should be in Emergency Medicine at the point of sitting the examination (and not at the point of examination application).
+Only medical officer/residency postings with a continuous period of at least 2 months per posting would be counted.
+The clinical postings as per award criteria for the MMed (Emerg Med) are as stated under the section of Posting Requirements below.

 Application - Part B Examination

 Applicants are to submit an online application by creating an account at Online System for Course Application (OSCA) and submit the application by the stipulated deadline.
-Successful MMed (Emerg Med) Part B examination applicants will be notified via email to accept the placement and make Examination Fee payment online.
+Successful MMed (Emerg Med) Part B examination applicants will be notified via email to accept the placement and make the examination fee payment online.

 The following documents must be submitted together with your application: